copier-org/copier/docs/configuring.md

 -   Format: `Literal["rej", "inline"]`
 -   CLI flags: `-o`, `--conflict` (only available in `copier update` subcommand)
--   Default value: `rej`
+-   Default value: `inline`

 When updating a project, sometimes Copier doesn't know what to do with a diff code hunk.
 This option controls the output format if this happens.
-The default, `rej`, creates `*.rej` files that contain the unresolved diffs.
-The `inline` option includes the diff code hunk in the file itself, similar to the behavior of `git merge`.
+Using `rej`, creates `*.rej` files that contain the unresolved diffs.
+The `inline` option (default) includes the diff code hunk in the file itself, similar to the behavior of `git merge`.

 !!! info